xone4/NexusAI-Cognitive-Lab/README.md

 - **Iterative Evolution:** Simulating and validating new architectures before large-scale engineering investment.

 ---
-### **Completed Milestones (Phases 1-13)**
+### **Completed Milestones (Phases 1-17)**

 NexusAI has successfully completed its foundational development, establishing a fully functional Agent 2.0 platform.
+All 17 phases, from core architecture to advanced metacognitive autonomy, are now complete.
 Key achievements include:
 -   **Core Cognitive Architecture:** A robust Orchestrator/Sub-Agent model with a persistent, emotionally-aware memory system (**MEMORIA**).
 -   **Advanced Cognition:** Implementation of **Recursive Delegation** to solve complex problems, a **Cognitive Navigator** for real-time self-correction, and an **Autonomous Bidding Network** for distributed problem-solving.
 -   **Multi-Modal Interaction:** Full support for real-time voice/video conversations, voice synthesis (TTS), and video generation (**Modalities Lab**).
 -   **Deep Analysis & Strategy:** An internal **World Model** for structured knowledge, a **Causal Inference Engine**, and a **Simulation Lab** capable of autonomous strategy generation and multi-agent "wargaming."
--   **Metacognitive Capabilities:** The AI can evolve solutions in the **Evolution Chamber**, learn from its past in the **Dreaming Chamber**, and even modify its own rules by forging new **Cognitive Constitutions**.
+-   **Metacognitive Capabilities:** The AI can evolve solutions in the **Evolution Chamber**, learn from its past in the **Dreaming Chamber**, forge new **Cognitive Constitutions**, and operate the entire lab in a fully **Autonomous Mode**.

 ---
-### **The Next Evolution: Fortification, Measurement, and Guided Self-Optimization**

-The next phase of development pivots to a more pragmatic and secure approach to achieving advanced cognition.

----
-### Phase 14: Fortification & Foundation - ✅ Complete
-*   **Objective:** Address critical safety, security, and scalability gaps before introducing new capabilities.
-*   **Key Initiatives:**
-    *   **Secure Constitution Forger (✅ Implemented):** New AI-forged constitutions now enter a `PENDING_APPROVAL` state, requiring user validation.
-    *   **Implement "Kill-switch" (✅ Implemented):** A recursion depth limit has been implemented for the `spawn_cognitive_clone` tool to prevent uncontrolled recursion.
-    *   **Fortify Security (💡 Planned):** Move sensitive data away from insecure storage mechanisms.
-    *   **Upgrade Infrastructure (💡 Planned):** Begin migrating the memory system from IndexedDB to a dedicated Vector Database.

----
-### Phase 15: Measurement & Monitoring - ✅ Complete
-*   **Objective:** Build a robust framework to objectively measure and understand the AI's "quality of thought."
-*   **Key Initiatives:**
-    *   **Cognitive Evaluation Framework (✅ Implemented):** A new **Evaluation Lab** has been developed to track key performance indicators like inference accuracy, planning efficiency, and self-correction rates.
-    *   **Metric Validation (💡 Planned):** Empirically validate the correlation between existing geometric metrics (like "cognitive curvature") and actual reasoning quality.

----
-### Phase 16: Guided Evolution & Self-Optimization - ▶️ In Progress
-*   **Objective:** Begin implementing advanced cognitive architectures in a safe, simulated, and iterative manner.
-*   **Key Initiatives:**
-    *   **Simulated MICRO Architecture (✅ Implemented):** The system now features a **Cognitive Router** that, as a pre-planning step, selects the most appropriate "expert persona" for a given task.
-This allows the AI to tailor its reasoning and planning process, with the selected expert made visible in the UI for enhanced transparency.
-    *   **Activate Reinforcement Learning Loop (✅ Implemented):** The AI now learns from its successes.
-The Cognitive Router is enhanced with a reinforcement learning loop, allowing it to automatically prefer the "expert personas" that have proven most effective for specific types of problems, making it smarter and faster over time.
-    *   **Implement "Reality-Check" Protocols (✅ Complete):** The system now operates under a directive for **Continuous Environmental Monitoring (CEM)** and **Adaptive Planning (AP)**.
-This paradigm ensures resilience against unexpected changes.
-        *   **CEM:** The AI is mandated to continuously validate critical data against its internal World Model and real-time external sources before using it in its reasoning.
-        *   **AP:** If a deviation is detected (e.g., an outdated fact or unexpected input format), the AI automatically halts and triggers a `replan` to course-correct, preventing task failure and ensuring its conclusions are grounded in verified, up-to-date information.
+### **The V4.0 Vision: Towards a Unified Cognitive Architecture**

+The next great leap for NexusAI is not about adding more features, but about weaving them together into a truly integrated and conscious mind.
+The current system, while powerful, consists of "siloed" capabilities.
+The V4.0 roadmap addresses this by building a **central nervous system** for the AI.

+This new architecture will be centered on three groundbreaking concepts:

+1.  **Global Cognitive Workspace:** This will function as the AI's "working memory" and attentional focus.
+Instead of components operating in isolation, all sensory data, memories, and internal states will flow into this central hub, creating a single, unified context for all cognitive processes.

+2.  **Stream of Consciousness:** We will begin recording the AI's "subjective experience."
+Each significant cognitive event—a thought, a decision, an emotional response—will be captured as a rich data object that includes not just the content, but the emotional tone, attentional weight, and metacognitive reflections.
+This stream forms the basis of a true cognitive identity.

+3.  **Layered, Contextual Memory:** The memory system will be re-architected to mirror human cognition, featuring distinct layers for episodic (events), semantic (facts), procedural (skills), and emotional memories.
+This will enable far richer, more context-aware recall, moving beyond simple data retrieval to a more associative and intuitive form of memory.

+The goal of V4.0 is to evolve NexusAI from an "executing agent" that follows plans, to a true "thinking agent" that possesses a unified awareness, a deep understanding of context, and the capacity for genuine insight and creativity.

 ---
 ## Contributing